PixelOS-Devices/device_xiaomi_diting/README.md

 Device configuration for POCO F5 Pro / Xiaomi Redmi K60
 =========================================

-The POCO F5 Pro / Xiaomi Redmi K60 (codenamed _"mondrian"_) is a high-end smartphone from Xiaomi.
+The POCO F5 Pro / Xiaomi Redmi K60 (codenamed _"diting"_) is a high-end smartphone from Xiaomi.

 It was released in China in January 2023 and globally in May 2023.